SOUMOJIT-CHAKRABORTY/MERN-Blog/Readme.md

 # Blog APP using MERN

-#Work in Progress for frontend
+#Work in Progress for both frontend and backend.